Createdd/Writing/articles/WebScrapingIntro.md

 - Request: Helps making HTTP calls
 - Cheerio: Implementation of core jQuery specifically for the server (helps to traverse the DOM and extract data)

 That's a very good example of how easy it actually can get.
+I also list these, because they are actually the most used ones in the tutorials available.

+Francis Kim explained in his [article](https://franciskim.co/promise-based-scraper-in-node-js/) how he scraped an certification website and automatically renders out an up-to-date list of developers.
+He uses promises and mongodb.
+It's amazing how he  turns a callback based MongoDB native Node.js driver into a promise based one.
+Definitely check it out.

+Andrew Forth shows an alternative approach in his [article](https://www.sitepoint.com/web-crawling-node-phantomjs-horseman/).
+He combines Node.js with Phantom.js and Horseman.
+Headless WebKit

 ##